-In Phase 1 of STP, the gross amount reported contained different amounts depending on the particular income type.
-However, with Phase 2, all payment types are now required to be reported for each income type.
-You should report all employee remuneration that is reportable through STP, and not separately itemised, as Gross earnings.
+All payment types are required to be reported for each income type.
+You should report all employee compensation that is reportable through Singel Touch Payroll (STP), and not separately itemised, as Gross earnings.
 You need to disaggregate (report separately) the following payments:

 - Bonuses and commissions.